getify/You-Dont-Know-JS/types-grammar/ch4.md

 Why the exception?
 JS treats `+ ""` as an *implicit* coercion, which is why when activated with a symbol, an exception is thrown.
 I think that's a pretty ironclad proof.

-Nevertheless, as I mentioned earlier, Brendan Eich endorses `+ ""` as the *best* way to coerce values to strings.
+Nevertheless, as I mentioned at the start of this chapter, Brendan Eich endorses `+ ""`[^BrendanToString] as the *best* way to coerce values to strings.
 I think that carries a lot of weight, in terms of him supporting at least a subset of *implicit* coercion practices.
 His views on *implicit* coercion must be a bit more nuanced than, "it's all bad."

 ### To Number

 // TODO

+### Nullish

+// TODO

+[^EichCoercion]: "The State of JavaScript - Brendan Eich", comment thread, Hacker News; Oct 9 2012; https://news.ycombinator.com/item?id=4632704 ; Accessed August 2022

+[^CrockfordCoercion]: "JavaScript: The World's Most Misunderstood Programming Language"; 2001; https://www.crockford.com/javascript/javascript.html ; Accessed August 2022

+[^CrockfordIfs]: "json2.js", Github; Apr 21 2018; https://github.com/douglascrockford/JSON-js/blob/8e8b0407e475e35942f7e9461dab81929fcc7321/json2.js#L336 ; Accessed August 2022

+[^BrendanToString]: ESDiscuss mailing list; Aug 26 2014; https://esdiscuss.org/topic/string-symbol#content-15 ; Accessed August 2022

 [^AbstractOperations]: "7.1 Type Conversion", ECMAScript 2022 Language Specification; https://262.ecma-international.org/13.0/#sec-type-conversion ; Accessed August 2022